Delmastro/Delmastro/README.md

 #### Welcome to my Github Profile

-I enjoy creating programs that relate to my interests: music 🎹, mathematics 📖 and linguistics ✏️.
-Here you will find a collection of computer science ideas and concepts modified to minimic and model these interests.
+I enjoy creating programs that related to music 🎹, mathematics 📖 and linguistics ✏️.
+Here you will find a collection of computer science ideas and concepts modified to minimic and model my interests.